Alura (DC Comics): Earth-One

 In pre-Crisis continuity, Alura supported her husband Zor-El, one of the only scientists to believe his older brother Jor-El's predictions about the impending destruction of Krypton.
-When the planet exploded, Argo City was somehow blown safely into space with a life-giving bubble of air around it (a later version of the story in Action Comics #316 (September 1964) has the city saved by a weather dome that Zor-El had constructed).
-The explosion had turned the ground beneath Argo City into Kryptonite, but Alura, Zor-El and the other survivors covered the surface with sheets of lead.
-The Kryptonians managed to keep alive for many years, and Kara was born a number of years after the destruction of Krypton.
-The end for Argo City came during Kara's teens when a meteor storm punched holes into the lead sheeting, exposing the survivors to the deadly kryptonite radiation.
-Zor-El had managed to build a rocket and now used it to send his daughter to Earth.
-Alura provided Kara a costume based closely on Superman's own.
+When Krypton exploded, Argo City was blown safely into space with a life-giving bubble of air around it.
+A later version of the story had the city saved by a dome that Zor-El created.
+The explosion turns the ground beneath Argo City into Kryptonite, which is covered with protective lead sheets.
+The Kryptonians manage to stay alive for many years, with Kara being born several years after the destruction of Krypton.
+When Kara is a teenager, a meteor storm damages the lead sheeting, exposing the survivors to kryptonite radiation and forcing Kara to be sent to Earth in a rocket.
+It is later revealed that Zor-El and Alura survived by teleporting into the Survival Zone, a dimension similar to the Phantom Zone.
+Kara rescues her parents, who relocate to New Krypton/Rokyn.